awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/ddb-item-tracker/README.md

 ```

 #### libs folder
-Contains Javascript files for each AWS SDK for JavaScript module clients required for the app:
+Contains Javascript files for each AWS SDK for JavaScript module client required for the app:
 - **ddbDocClient.js** - creates a client for the Amazon DynamoDB Document Client.
 Update **REGION** to your
 AWS Region.
 - **dynamoClient.js** - creates a client for the Amazon DynamoDB.
 Update **REGION** to your
   AWS Region, and **IDENTITY_POOL_ID** with the Amazon Cognito Idenfity Pool Id you created in [Create the resources](#create-the-resources).
-- **sesClient.js** - creates a client for the Amazon SES.
+- **sesClient.js** - creates a client for Amazon SES.
 Update **REGION** to your
   AWS Region, and **IDENTITY_POOL_ID** with the Amazon Cognito Idenfity Pool Id you created in [Create the resources](#create-the-resources).

 ### app js file